IEBH/SRA/README.md

 TODO
 ====
 * Multiple file upload when importing EndNote files
-* Import into existing library option
 * Citation editing interface
 * Email library functionality

+* BUGFIX: Make libraries/import/[NUMBER] auto select the current library when its in the URL string